Scan time: 2-3 minutes / Read time: 3-5 minutes

 Hey rebel ideapreneurs 🦸♂️🦸♀️

-Pooja films a weekly YouTube video of her kids learning a new creative skill.
+Pooja films a weekly YouTube video of her kids learning a creative skill.

-Her viewers want the same — time with their kids that feels real.
+And her viewers?
+They want the same — real, screen-free time with their kids.

 ⛳️ Problem:

-Every coach tells her to pick one lane — design, art, or photography.
+Every coach tells her the same thing — pick one lane.

-She tries a teaching-only channel for a month, then a photo-only one, then quits both.
+So she tries a teaching-only channel, then a photo-only one.
+Then quits both.

-Six months in, she has no audience and three half-built channel pages.
+Six months in?
+No audience, and three half-built channel pages.
+Ouch.

-Her problem: how to combine her three skills into one channel worth following.
+Her problem: how to combine three skills into one channel worth following.

 🔥 The recipe